Emergent complex quantum networks in continuous-variables non-Gaussian states: Introduction

 \subsection{Structure of the Paper}

 The Article is outlined as follows.
 Section~\ref{sec:CVNetworks} introduces the basic concepts of complex networks and CV cluster states used in this work to make the Article accessible to readers with different backgrounds -- readers with one or both areas of expertise may choose to skip this section or particular subsections.
 We describe the imprinted network structure and review non-Gaussian operations and their importance for getting non-Gaussian CV cluster states.
 We introduce the emergent correlation networks and complex network measures.
 Then in Sec.~\ref{sec:GaussianNetworks} we look at emergent correlation networks for Gaussian cluster states when different complex network models are used for the imprinted network.
 This section forms a baseline for the ensuing non-Gaussian analysis.
-In Sec.~\ref{sec:NonGaussianNetworks} we describe the evolution of the emergent correlation networks when repeated photon subtractions are applied on the highest connected node vs. a random node.
-In Sec.~\ref{sec:AllDistance} we show the influence of the sub-networks formed by nodes at fixed distance from the subtracting point, on the statistics in different non-Gaussian graphs.
-We then reveal the driving mechanism for the sub-networks at distance one.
+In Sec.~\ref{sec:NonGaussianNetworks} we describe the evolution of the emergent correlation networks when repeated photon subtractions are applied.
+We show that photon subtraction in a single node only affects a certain vicinity of the subtraction node.
+We then analyse the global impact of the non-Gaussian operation on the emergent network.
+In Sec.~\ref{sec:AllDistance} we analyse the local effects of photon subtraction.
+We show that the sub-networks formed by nodes at different distances from the subtracting point have a different influence on the statistics of the non-Gaussian graphs.
+We then reveal the driving mechanism for the sub-networks composed by all the node at distance one from the subtracting point , i.e. all the nodes that have a direct link with the subtracting node in the imprinted network.
 Finally, in Sec.~\ref{sec:Discussion} we comment on general features of non-Gaussian correlations in photon-subtracted networks and specific features dependent on the imprinted network model.